Route of the Pueblos Blancos

 Day 2 – Ronda to Montejaque

 The walk starts in the centre of Ronda and takes in some of the historical sites of Ronda before leaving through the south gate of the town.
-It is easy walking and there are great views of the famous bridge and onwards towards the towering peaks of Sierras de Grazalema and the pretty villages of Benaojan and Montejaque where we stay for two nights.
+It is easy walking and there are great views of the famous bridge and onwards towards the towering peaks of Sierras de Grazalema and the pueblos blancos of Benaojan and Montejaque where we stay for two nights.
 Our accommodation is either in a pretty hotel in the centre of the village with en-suite rooms and pool or in charming casitas close to the centre of the village.
 These well appointed cottages cluster around a swimming pool set in large gardens with stunning views.
 Walking time 4 – 5 Hours

 Day 3 – Montejaque to Benaojan